 Transportation to SLO CAL

 You’ve chosen San Luis Obispo County as your destination, now let us help you get here.
-Travelling by bus, plane, car or train is made simple with our easy directions.
+Traveling by bus, plane, car or train is made simple with our easy directions.
 Whether you’re coming from Los Angeles, San Francisco, Central Valley, out of state or out of the country, we’ve got you covered.

 By car - San Luis Obispo County is located mid-way between Los Angeles and San Francisco.
 Its accessible via U.S. Highway 101, which runs north and south through the heart of the county.
 From interstate Highway 5, head west to the coast on State Highways 41, 46 or 166.
+Click here for current travel conditions.

 By train - Amtrak’s Coast Starlight and Pacific Surfliner trains make daily stops at the City of San Luis Obispo Amtrak station, located near downtown.
 From there, board a SLO RTA bus or arrange for a Ride-On Transportation shuttle.
 Amtrak also has services that stop at the Grover Beach and Paso Robles stations.